-Please note, we are not currently accepting international students onto the Assessment Only Route, as the University cannot guarantee when an assessment will be able to take place due to the COVID travel restrictions.
-If you would like to be informed when we will be accepting international students again.
-Please contact firstname.lastname@example.org to register your interest.
+Please note, international students may face delays being accepted onto the Assessment Only Route, as the University cannot guarantee when an assessment will be able to take place due to COVID travel restrictions.
+If you would like further information, please contact firstname.lastname@example.org to register your interest.

 Full-time (12 Weeks)